AmagiNet/Amagi/README.md

 Therefore, the project is designed to implement this formula in our real world.

 The ways to apply the formula are infinite.
-The Amagi project is dedicated to travel and study these ways
+The Amagi project is dedicated to travel and study these ways to get a better and happy world for everyone, without exception.

+Wake up and join the Amagi movement !

 B > ¿ What is "Amagi Network Project" ?